AdobeDocs/experience-platform.en/help/query-service/clients/power-bi.md

 >[!NOTE]
 >
-> This guide assumes you already have access to [!DNL Power BI] and are familiar with how to navigate its interface.
+> This guide assumes you already have access to the [!DNL Power BI] desktop app and are familiar with how to navigate its interface.
 More information about [!DNL Power BI] can be found in the [official [!DNL Power BI] documentation](https://docs.microsoft.com/en-us/power-bi/).
 >
-> Additionally, Power BI is **only** available on Windows devices.
+> Additionally, the Power BI desktop application is **only** available on Windows devices.

 After installing Power BI, you will need to install `Npgsql`, a .NET driver package for PostgreSQL.
 More information about Npgsql can be found in the [Npgsql documentation](https://www.npgsql.org/doc/index.html).